penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     systemctl daemon-reload
     ```

-???+ note How is SystemD preventing PHP-FPM from writing to /etc/zabbix/web?
+???+ note "How is SystemD preventing PHP-FPM from writing to /etc/zabbix/web?"

     On many modern Linux distributions, SystemD employs a security feature known as
     sandboxing to restrict the capabilities of services.
 This is done to enhance